 The life-cycle of any legal data science project starts with getting your data into R.

-The great thing about R is that it allows you not only to upload data from your local machine, but also to scrape the web for data (that is, processing websites and downloading their content).
-Webscraping is an art and skill of its own, so we will only be able to scratch its surface in this lesson.
+The great thing about R is that it allows you to upload data from your local machine, and scrape the web for data (that is, processing websites and downloading their content).
+Webscraping is an art and skill of its own, so today’s lesson will only scratch the surface.

-Some websites specifically prohibit webscraping in their terms of service.
-Always double check whether you are actually allowed to webscrape a page and, if in doubt, best contact the website owner.
+Some websites prohibit webscraping in their terms of service.
+As such, you should always double check to see if you are allowed to webscrape a page and, if in doubt, it is best to contact the website’s owner.
 Websites may also make their data available through other means, such as APIs.

 As we get into more complicated coding activities, you may encounter errors, i.e. your code is just not working.
-This may be due to many reasons from typos in your function to having forgotten to activate a package.
-Don’t be discouraged.
-Often errors can be fixed easily.
+There are many reasons for this which range from typos in your function to forgetting to activate a package.
+Don’t be discouraged though.
+Often errors are wasy to fix.
 R will give you an error message indicating the source of the error.
 The most important thing is that you learn from your error messages.
 They will help you identify the source of the problem and will help you fix it.
 As we discussed in the first lesson, there also is plenty of help online that will enable you to resolve the issue.

 There are many ways to upload data into R. Today we will just consider 4 different methods.
-In addition, we will teach you to interact with your working directory and to install packages.
+We will also teach you how to interact with your working directory and how to install packages.

 1. Setting a Working Directory